killerbee96/hello-world/README.md

 # hello-world
-The intiation for any pragrammer noob, hello-world
+The intiation for any programmer noob, hello-world